 Does the smell seem to be coming around your toilet?
 If it is clean and appears to flush properly, you may need to replace the wax ring.
 This sits between your toilet and the floor in order to form a seal that prevents sewer gas from escaping.
 However, it can break down over time.
 If your toilet rocks, even just slightly, it is a sign your wax ring is broken.

 Toothpaste, soap, shaving cream, dead skin – it all goes down the drain.
 Ideally, it gets washed away, but a little bit will always build up over time.
 As drains are also a haven for moisture, it is a great place for smelly bacteria to grow.
-In some cases, you may need professional cleaning.
+In some cases, you may need professional cleaning to fix the bathroom drains smell.
 In mild cases, a mixture of vinegar and baking soda can often solve this smelly problem.

 Do you have an inexplicably smelly bathroom that you can’t seem to solve?
 We can help with that.
 Contact The Plumber Guy to see how we can solve your smelly bathroom mystery quickly.